Information About Jon

 * In March 2019 I received my latest clear Canadian Police Information Centre (CPIC) criminal records check, including for the vulnerable sector (copy available on request)

 I offer a first one-hour session free, to meet with you, explore exactly what support you would like, and see whether you find my style helpful.

 My strength lies in finding a way to explain things so that the learner can understand, always trying to focus my teaching on what the student finds interesting.
 I am an advocate of what is called "evidence-based teaching", for instance using a series of questions to initially assess what the student understands, and then probing to confirm which parts of the new content they have now understood.

-This is all supported by 16 years' experience working in math and physics, so that I have a broad and deep understanding of the topics and particularly how they related to each other and why they matter in the real world, all backed up by my own love of the subjects.
+This is all supported by 22 years' experience working in math and physics (18 of which has been in education), so that I have a broad and deep understanding of the topics and particularly how they related to each other and why they matter in the real world, all backed up by my own love of the subjects.

 Tutor Resources: (free to download)

 Please login or register to download tutor resources.

 Availability: Weekdays (all times)

 - University of Roehampton, UK (2007) - Postgraduate Certificate in Management in post-compulsory education and training (Other) (✔ On File)